Set Up AWS Account and VPC for Private Data

 You probably want this account to be in the same region as the S3 bucket you selected for private data storage, as well as any data sources you want to connect to AAC.
 This improves performance and reduces egress costs.

 The VPC created in the AWS account should be dedicated to AAC.
-You can set up connectivity to private data sources using VPC peering, transit gateways, PrivateLink, or others.
+You can set up connectivity to private data sources using VPC peering, transit gateways,

-With your AWS account in place, the next step is to set up the IAM user account and access keys.
+With your AWS account in place, the next step is to set up the IAM user account and access keys

 Select the new IAM user and then select the Security credentials tab.